nameeralward/pass-mcq/README.md

-# passEE Website
+# passMCQ Website

-The official website for passEE - A comprehensive study companion app for pharmacy professionals preparing for the PEBC Evaluating Exam!
+The official website for passMCQ - A comprehensive study companion app for pharmacy professionals preparing for the PEBC Qualifying Examination Part 1 (MCQ)!

 ## Overview

-passEE's website serves as an informational platform for our iOS app, providing:
+passMCQ's website serves as an informational platform for our iOS app, providing:
 - Feature highlights
 - Subscription plans
 - Support information